telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/rest-api-reference/general-api/get-version.md

 __Response Body__

-A string, which represent the version of the Telerik Reporting REST Service.
+A string, which represents the version of the Telerik Reporting REST Service.

 ## Sample